 Who can apply?

-Any system that comprises multiple early childhood programs operating under the same policies and procedures is eligible for the System-Wide Program Portfolio Evidence Review.
+Any system that comprises multiple early childhood programs operating under the same policies and procedures is eligible for the System-Wide Program Portfolio Evidence Review pilot.

 How does it work?

-The System-Wide Program Portfolio Evidence Review consists of two steps:
+The System-Wide Program Portfolio Evidence Review consists of three steps: